LEBRON: The man, the myth, the metric?

 Instead of the RAPM calculations knowing nothing about a player (and pushing them towards a zero/average value) it’ll have this prior to regress towards instead to increase accuracy.

-For these calculations we’ll be using weightings from the box score component of Player Impact Plus-Minus, a stat created by Jacob Goldstein.
+For these calculations we’ll be using weightings from the box score component of Player Impact Plus-Minus (boxPIPM), a stat created by Jacob Goldstein.
 He and PIPM (formerly with BBall Index) are now with the Washington Wizards, Go-Go, and Mystics.

 The coefficients for the boxscore component are as follows in that PIPM writeup page.

-To deal with smaller minute players from previous year and better process data for future seasons to help determine if high performance on a small sample is noise or real, we’ll be stabilizing/padding data by combining a technique outlined by Kostya Medvedovsky here with Synergy usage data translating to offensive roles as developed by Todd Whitehead.
+To deal with smaller minute players from previous year and better process data for future seasons to help determine if high performance on a small sample is noise or real, we’ll be stabilizing/padding data by combining a technique outlined by Kostya Medvedovsky here with our Offensive Archetypes, which label players based on their jobs on offense.

 What this approach does is determine the volume at which each box score statistic stabilizes (and becomes a good indicator of performance rather than noise).
 A tiny sample of outlier performance won’t get the math’s full buy-in, but sustained performance over a higher sample will be respected by the math.